edwardcallow/tesco-jargon/s.md

 #### Space and merchandising system
 This system details all fixtures and space in store and what product groups are in them.

+#### Staff-reception buzzer
+Button at staff reception in large stores to trigger an automated announcement over the tannoy: ‘there is a caller at staff reception, please attend’.

 #### Steering wheel
 The tool we use to manage our business in a balanced way.
 There’s a sector for each area of our business plan:
 – Customer